pmadleydowd/Missing_auxiliary_variables/dofiles/Simulations/README.txt

 Alternatively the masterfile - MASTER.do - can be used to run all design factors using a single script.
 Note that this will take a long time and any sensible individual will not do this.
 The Master file is provided to give an idea of how you could run the simulation study bit by bit.

+In each folder is a .do file titled "sim_aux_call.do".
+These are different within each folder and were titled the same name in order to be run as part of a loop where the folder names were changed but the script name was not.
+I would not advise doing this in any future projects and apologise for any confusion it causes.

 Some definitions that differ from the manuscript:
 - MAR_outcome - corresponds to missing outcome mechanism 1
 - Proxy_outcome - corresponds to missing outcome mechanism 2